unforswearing/alfred-workflows/README.md

 ###Available Workflows

-**dued** Formatted dates for plain text notes/documents/where ever you need them.
+**dued** - Formatted dates for plain text notes/documents/where ever you need them.
 [Explanation here](https://github.com/unforswearing/dued).

-**Hide App Windows** hides all application windows using the keyword `hidewin`.
+**Hide App Windows** - Hide all application windows using the keyword `hidewin`.
 Type `hidewin all` to hide all application windows and close Finder windows.

-**Markdown Links** generates markdown formatted links from urls on your clipboard.
+**Markdown Links** - Generate markdown formatted links from urls on your clipboard.
 [Explanation here](https://github.com/unforswearing/alfredWorkflows/blob/master/help/MDLinksHelp.md).

-**Screensaver Password Toggle**.
-Use `pass on` to turn your password on, and `pass off` to turn it off.
+**Screensaver Password Toggle** - Use `pass on` to turn your password on, and `pass off` to turn it off.